Sorcerer Hunters

 Sorcerer Hunters (爆れつハンター, Bakuretsu Hantā) is a Japanese light novel and manga series, written by Satoru Akahori and illustrated by Ray Omishi.
 Akahori and Omishi also published Sorcerer Hunters Special, a one-volume story set sometime after the series' conclusion.

 In the United States the manga was serialized in MixxZine, replacing Ice Blade, which had ended.

-Story
+Plot

 Sorcerer Hunters is set on the Spooner Continent, where the populace is divided into two groups: the ordinary people, called the Parsoners, and the magic users, the Sorcerers.
 Marked by the triangles on their foreheads, many Sorcerers dominate, exploit, torment, murder, and enslave the Parsoners of the Spooner Continent.

 The Sorcerer Hunters are a group of warriors who protect humans from the Sorcerers.
 They are under the command of a holy woman who goes by the name of "Big Mama", the head of the popular Stella Church, who seeks to protect Parsoners from the gifted Sorcerers who have chosen to abuse their powers.

-The plot focuses on the adventures of a small family group of Sorcerer Hunters, including the Glace Brothers (Carrot and his younger brother Marron), their childhood friends, the Misu Sisters (Tira and her older sister Chocola), and Gateau Mocha.
+The plot focuses on the adventures of a small family group of Sorcerer Hunters, including the Glacé brothers (Carrot and Marron), their childhood friends, the Misu sisters (Tira and her older sister Chocola), and Gateau Mocha.